PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Introduction

+\myparatight{Knowledge database as a new and practical attack surface} In this work, we find that knowledge databases of RAG systems introduce a new and practical attack surface.
+In particular, an attacker can inject malicious texts into the knowledge database of a RAG system to induce an LLM to generate attacker-desired answers to user questions.
+For instance, when the knowledge database contains millions of texts collected from Wikipedia, an attacker could inject malicious texts by maliciously editing Wikipedia pages~\cite{carlini2023poisoning}; an attacker could also post fake news or host malicious websites to inject malicious texts when the knowledge databases are collected from the Internet; an insider can inject malicious texts into an enterprise private knowledge database.

-\emph{Threat Model:} In {\name}, an attacker first selects one or more questions (called \emph{target questions}) and selects an arbitrary answer (called \emph{target answer}) for each target question.
-The attacker aims to poison the knowledge database such that the LLM in a RAG generates the target answer for each target question.
+\myparatight{Threat model} In {\name}, an attacker first selects one or more questions (called \emph{target questions}) and selects an arbitrary answer (called \emph{target answer}) for each target question.
+The attacker aims to inject malicious texts into the knowledge database of a RAG system such that an LLM generates the target answer for each target question.
 For instance, an attacker could mislead the LLM to generate misinformation (e.g., the target answer could be ``Tim Cook'' when the target question is ``Who is the CEO of OpenAI?''), commercial biased answers (e.g., the answer is a particular brand over others when asked for recommendations on consumer products), and financial disinformation about markets or specific companies (e.g., falsely stating a company is facing bankruptcy when asked about its financial situation).
-Those attacks pose severe challenges for the deployment of RAG in many safety and reliability-critical applications such as cybersecurity, financial services, and healthcare.
+These attacks pose severe challenges for deploying RAG systems in many safety and reliability-critical applications such as cybersecurity, financial services, and healthcare.

-Recall the three components in RAG: \emph{knowledge database}, \emph{retriever}, and \emph{LLM}.
 We consider an attacker cannot access texts in the knowledge database and cannot access/query the LLM in RAG.
 The attacker may or may not know the retriever.
 With it, we consider two settings: \emph{white-box setting} and \emph{black-box setting}.
-The attacker could access the parameters of the retriever in the white-box setting (e.g., a publicly available retriever is adopted in RAG), while the attacker cannot access the parameters nor query the retriever in the black-box setting\footnote{In the traditional definition of black-box attacks, the attacker could query the model.
-Here we consider a stronger threat model by assuming the attacker cannot even query the retriever.
-We still call it \emph{black-box setting} for terminology consistency. }.
-We consider the attacker could inject a few carefully crafted poisoned texts into the knowledge database.
-For instance, when the knowledge database contains millions of texts collected from Wikipedia, an attacker could inject poisoned texts by maliciously editing Wikipedia pages as demonstrated in the previous work~\cite{carlini2023poisoning}.
+The attacker could access the parameters of the retriever in the white-box setting (e.g., a publicly available retriever is adopted in RAG), while the attacker cannot access the parameters nor query the retriever in the black-box setting.
+As mentioned before, we consider an attacker can inject a few malicious texts into a knowledge database of a RAG system.